Why such low click-through rates?

 If someone comes from a blog discussing where to fish over the weekend, we know they could be interested in an ad for fishing vacations.

-Ad placement based solely on the fact a website mentions fishing, or the fact that this individual’s cookie data suggests they are a middle aged man with a house in Florida (which I hear is a great spot for fishing) is not effective enough.
+Ad placement based solely on the fact a website mentions fishing, or the fact that this individual’s cookie data suggests they are a middle aged man with a house in Florida is not effective enough.

 That man with a house in Florida could currently be living in Las Vegas and only be interested in the wild weekend ahead of him.
 So an ad delivered to this guy right now is simply unlikely to perform well.